Everything about a day trip by car to Lasithi plateau

 Jump into the myth !!
-Next to Ideon Andron you find the Greek mythology thematic park, It worths !!!
+Next to Ideon Andron, you find the Greek mythology thematic park, It's worth it!!

 Krasi village is a traditional mountainous village at an altitude of 600 m, 46 km from Heraklion and is situated northwest of the foot of Mount Selena (1559 m).
 It is located above Stalida and is just 8km after Mochos, on the road to the Lassithi Plateau.
 The visitor, while ascending the uphill and the winding road in the direction of Krasi, has the opportunity to admire the panoramic view of the north coastline of the Municipality of Hersonissos.

 Krasi village is also known that Nikos Kazantzakis spent several summers with his friends during the decade of 1910-1920 in which is his wife’s, named Galateia Alexiou, birthplace.
 In Krasi, he was calm and felt inspired which was reflected in his works.
 For instance, in “Kapetan Michalis” there are many scenes that were set in the shade of the old plane tree in Selena.
 People of the Spirit chose Krasi in order to get rest and it was a place of inspiration and creation for them.
 For this reason, “The House of Literature” was created in the village in 2009 in a building of 1882.